quarkscript/media_works/README.md

 There are some [**examples**](some_examples) of how it can be used
 ![fig1](some_examples/fdrch+multichannel.png)

-Processing with singlethread video filter
+Processing with singlethreaded video filter
 ![](some_examples/msslib-pvp-example.gif)